Inderprastha Dental College

 The Inderprastha Dental College & Hospital was incorporated under the aegis of the Kunj Behari Lal Charitable Trust.
 The college is affiliated with Atal Bihari Vajpayee Medical University, Lucknow.

 Courses offered

 Inderprastha Dental College & Hospital offers course in Bachelor of Dental Surgery (B.D.S.).
 This is a 4-year course followed by 1 year of Internship.

-The college also offers Master of Dental Surgery (MDS) course in the following specialties.
+The college also offers a Master of Dental Surgery (MDS) course in the following specialties.